+B. Scenery Design Prerequisites: Speech Arts 140A, 140B, and 156.

+247. Seminar in History of Theater and Drama (3)

+Prerequisites: Speech Arts 154A, 154B, and 118A.
+Each section may be taken once for credit.

-A. British and Continental Theater B. American Theater
+A. British and Continental Theater

+B. American Theater

 262. Seminar in Argumentation (3)

 Prerequisite: Speech Arts 162.

-Significant topics in argumentation: the formulation of problems for argument; analysis; the brief with patterns of argument, traditional and recent; presumption; probability: laws of evidence; fallacies.
+Significant topics in argumentation: the formulation of problems for argument; analysis; the brief with patterns of argument, traditional and recent; presumption; probability; laws of evidence; fallacies.

 271. Problems of Aphasia (3)

-Prerequisites: Speech Arts 170, 172, 176, or consent of instructor.
+Prerequisites: Speech Arts 170, 172, 176.

 Principles of evaluation of aphasia, familiarity with diagnostic tools, theories of aphasia and therapy for persons with disorders of symbolization: i.e. adult and congenital aphasia.
 Evaluation of current research in aphasia studies.

 272. Problems of Cerebral Palsy (3)

-Prerequisites: Speech Arts 170, 172, 174, or consent of instructor.
+Prerequisites: Speech Arts 170, 172, 174.

 Principles of evaluation, theories of treatment and therapy for persons with speech disorders in cerebral palsy.
 Evaluation of current research in cerebral palsy.

 273. Problems of Cleft Palate (3)

 Prerequisites: Speech Arts 170, 172, 174.

 Principles of diagnosis and therapy for persons with cleft palate speech problems.
 Evaluation of current research in this area.

 274. Problems of Stuttering (3)

 Prerequisites: Speech Arts 170, 173, 176.

 Principles of evaluation of theories, individual and group therapy for child and adult stutterer; evaluation of current research in this area.

-275. Problems of Voice Pathology (3)

-Prerequisites: Speech Arts 170, 172, 174, 276.
+275. Problems of Voice Pathology (3) Prerequisites: Speech Arts 170, 172, 174, 276.

 Structural, medical and functional voice problems.
 Diagnosis, theories and therapy for vocal problems.
 Evaluation of current research.

 276. Voice Science (3)

 Prerequisite: Speech Arts 172.
 Relationship of basic principles of sound to the speech mechanism.
 Analysis of speech sound production.
 Application of mechanical and electronic equipment to speech.

 277. Audiology Seminar (3)

 Prerequisites: Speech Arts 171A, 171B, 177.

 Major experimental research in physiological and psycho-acoustical nature of hearing.
 Critical analysis of audiometric techniques used in differential diagnosis.
+Maximum credit six units applicable to a master's degree.
 279. Advanced Diagnostic Methods in Speech Therapy (3) Prerequisites: Speech Arts 180A (3), 179A, 179B.
 Diagnosis of individuals with complicated speech problems as brain injury, congenital aphasia, adult aphasia, cerebral palsy, hearing loss, laryngectomy, mental retardation, stuttering and voice problems.
 280A.
 Advanced Field Work in Clinical Practice in Speech Correction (1 or 2) Prerequisites: Speech Arts 174 and 176.